melwyncarlo/MFC_Ubuntu_Data_Backup/README.md

 Open a terminal by pressing the following keys : Control + Alt + T

 Type the following :
-<code>sudo</code> cd Downloads && tar -xvf mfcubuntudatabackup.tar && cd mfcubuntudatabackup && ./install.sh
+<code>sudo</code> cd Downloads && tar -xvf mfcubuntudatabackup.tar && cd mfcubuntudatabackup_container && ./install.sh

 NOTE :  Enter the system password when requested.
 This is to allow access to the